g-sherman/Qgis-Plugin-Builder/help/source/index.rst

 Results
 =======

-When you click OK, Plugin Builder creates your new plugin for you and displays the results:
+When you click Next and select a destination for your plugin code, Plugin Builder creates your new plugin for you and displays the results:

 .. image:: images/plugin_results.png